 EEG technicians can start their careers with on-the-job training or one of several degree options.
 One of the most common education options is to complete an associate’s degree in neurodiagnostic technology, which typically takes around two years to complete and includes coursework in neuroanatomy, physiology, medical terminology, and electrophysiology.
 Accredited programs will also include hands-on training in EEG testing and other neurodiagnostic procedures.

-In addition to an associate’s degree, some professionals may earn bachelor’s degree programs in neurodiagnostic technology.
+Some professionals may earn a bachelor’s degree in neurodiagnostic technology in addition to an associate’s degree.
 These programs usually require four years of study and provide more advanced instruction in neurodiagnostic techniques, medical ethics, and research methods.
 A bachelor’s degree can open up opportunities for leadership roles in EEG departments or advanced positions in related fields such as neuroscience or clinical research.

 Specialization options for EEG technicians include Long-Term Monitoring (LTM), Intraoperative Monitoring (IOM), Evoked Potentials (EP), Polysomnography (PSG), and Nerve Conduction Studies (NCS).
 These specializations require additional training and certification beyond the primary EEG Technician education and can provide higher salaries and career advancement opportunities.